-If by getting angry at someone or something solves the problem, then by all means go ahead and lash out.
-The consequences is you are only compounding the problem, and one thing will lead to another, in the end, you’ll end up with a bigger problem.
+If getting angry at someone or something solves the problem, then by all means go ahead and lash out.
+The consequence is you are only compounding the problem, and one thing will lead to another, in the end, you’ll end up with a bigger problem.
 Just like you, I have my fair share of angry moments, sometimes it is easier said than done.

 Exercising is a good way to reduce your stress levels, try jogging.